-If you enroll for Supplemental Life Insurance coverage that does not require evidence of insurability, coverage will be effective the day you began employment with a Dun & Bradstreet company or first became eligible, provided you are actively at work on that date and enroll within the required time period.
-Coverage that requires evidence of insurability will be effective on the date it is approved, provided you are active at work on that date.
+If you enroll for coverage under the AD&D Insurance Plan, your coverage will be effective the day you began employment with a Dun & Bradstreet company or first became eligible provided you are actively at work on that date and enroll within the required time period.
 If you are absent from work on the day your coverage is scheduled to begin, you will not be eligible for the coverage until you return to active work.

-If you enroll at any other time during the year, your coverage will be effective once your enrollment is processed by the Plan Administrator and evidence of insurability (if required) is approved provided you are actively at work on that date.
-If you enroll during annual enrollment, your coverage will be effective on the following January 1 or the date you are actively at work, if later, provided evidence of insurability (if required) is approved.
-Coverage that requires evidence of insurability will be effective on the date it is approved (but not before January 1 if you enroll during open enrollment), provided you are actively at work on that date.
-If you are absent from work on the day your coverage is scheduled to begin, you will not be eligible for the coverage until you return to active work.
+If you enroll at any other time during the year, your coverage will be effective once your enrollment is processed by the Plan Administrator.
+If you enroll during annual enrollment, your coverage will be effective on the following January 1 or the date you are actively at work, if later.